 Stuck knowing what to buy for the traveller in your life?
 Or perhaps you’re after some unique travel gifts for yourself, no shame in that.
 We’ve got you covered with some great ideas (if I do say so myself) in this post.
 Many of these items have been tried and tested by us, whilst others we’ve put on here in the hopes that Father Christmas might be good to us this year!

-Unique travel gifts for 2018
+Unique travel gifts and travel accessories for 2020

 I’m so in love with this travel inspired memo board.
 We have one in our kitchen, but rather than cover up the world with bits of paper, hubbie and I use the magnetic arrows to point to where we’re off to next!
 The work rotas, hotel reservations and shopping lists are relegated to the outer edges!
 These make perfect travel gifts.